Wacky-Mole/WackysDatabase/README.md

     Q: What about Attack Projectile?
         A: I need to look at projectiles in the future, for now they are disabled.

+    Q: Would it be possible to have one item take 2+ different item slots ? (say weapon + pants)
+        A: No, but you can edit two parts and one effect, which is effective when combined!
+        If one of them is missing, then the two pieces of equipment have no effect, which can be regarded as a limitation

 </details>